skyturtleio/echo-stack/ECHO_STACK_PLAN.md

 ### 🎯 Echo Stack Differentiators

-- **Effect.ts First** - Professional service patterns and resource management
+- **Pragmatic Architecture** - Effect.ts for infrastructure, ecosystem tools for speed
-- **Single-Seat Philosophy** - Optimized for solo developers
+- **Single-Seat Philosophy** - Optimized for solo developers who ship fast
 - **Aviation-Inspired** - Clear, professional terminology and structure
 - **Production Grade** - Enterprise patterns in a startup-friendly package
 - **Full Observability** - Monitoring and logging built-in from day one